-Creating a capsule wardrobe for work may not have been at the top of your list of priorities over the last few months.
+Creating a capsule wardrobe for work may not have been at the top of your list of priorities over the last year.
 However, with a semblance of “normality” finally on the horizon, now’s the time to start thinking about creating a capsule wardrobe 2021 can handle.

 What is a capsule wardrobe?